nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 ## Adding a remote module

-If there is no nf-core module available for the software you want to include, the nf-core tools package can also aid in the generation of a remote module that is specific for your pipeline.
-To add a remote module run the following:
+If there is no nf-core module available for the software you want to include, you can add the module to the nf-core/modules repository.
+It will then become available to the wider Nextflow Community.
+See how to [here](https://nf-co.re/docs/contributing/tutorials/dsl2_modules_tutorial).
+If the module is very pipeline specific, you can also add a local module.
+The nf-core tools package can aid in the generation of a module template.
+To add a bare-bone local module run the following:

 ```
 nf-core modules create
 ```

 Open ./modules/local/demo/module.nf and start customising this to your needs whilst working your way through the extensive TODO comments!
+For further help and guidelines for the modules code, check out the [modules specific documentation](https://nf-co.re/docs/contributing/tutorials/dsl2_modules_tutorial).

 ### Making a remote module for a custom script